shubacca/utils-ts/README.md

 # utils-ts
-Common feature engineering utilities library for repeated use
+Common feature engineering utilities library for repeated use; Features the NYC Taxi Dataset analysis